What is User Activation?

 - Make first post or comment

-- Follow 30+ accounts
+- Follow 30+ accounts in the first session

-- Post first tweet
+- Post first tweet or repost

-- Engage with content (like/retweet)
+- Engage with content through likes or replies

 LinkedIn activation markers:

-- Complete profile to 85%
+- Complete profile to 85% or above

 - Connect with 10+ professionals

-- Join relevant groups
+- Join relevant industry groups

 SaaS Products